Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/README.md

 - First, build the Data Access Layer (the database).
 - Second, build the Service Layer (the business logic).
 - Third, build the API Layer that takes in requests and throws out responses.

+## Projects

+The contents of this section is mostly small-sized projects taking and picking apart one component of the framework at a time:
+1. **To-Do App**:
+    - Controllers
+    - Services
+    - JPA
+1. **Java Persistence API**: Explanation of what JPA is about.